lynchaj/nhyodyne/README.md

 # Frequently Asked Questions
   What is "nhyodyne"?
 The name nyhodyne is completely made up in an attempt to be unique.
 It is pronounced like "neodyne".  https://www.howtopronounce.com/neo meaning "new" and https://www.howtopronounce.com/dyne meaning "force"

   Who is the intended audience?
 Electronic and retrocomputing hobbyists of all ages and experience.
 From brand new beginners to experienced designers, all are welcome.
 Help is available on the discussion forum as needed or get in contact with me personally.
 The boards are designed with beginners in mind and use common off-the-shelf tools and components.
 I try to keep specialized parts to a minimum as well as surface mount devices (SMD) and/or programmable logic devices (GALs, CPLDs, FPGAs).

+Where can I get Printed Circuit Boards (PCBs)?
+Use the supplied Gerber files and order from JLCPCB or any other manufacturer.
+I just accept the defaults and they work fine.
+You can customize if you want but you should know what you're doing.

+I ordered PCBs and now I have extras.
+What do I do with them?
+Give them away to family and friends!
+They make excellent gifts and affordable too!
+Don't let the extras sit on a shelf gathering dust.
+Share the fun

 Can I use these designs in my science fair, school project, etc?
 Sure, but please cite your source so others can find this project too.